 This Aqua Sprouts Garden is an easy way to learn aquaponics.

-You can build an indoor aquaponics system, but if you're looking for a simple system for a science project or to simply learn more about aquaponics, you can buy a kit from Amazon for about $60.
+You can build an indoor aquaponics system, but if you're looking for a simple system for a science project or to simply learn more about aquaponics, you can buy a kit from Amazon.

 Or, if you have a large fish tank or a fish pond, one of the simplest ways to try aquaponics is to take a piece of polystyrene (not Styrofoam, although the two are often confused) such as a to-go container or a cup, cut some slits in the bottom and stick lettuce or herb seedlings in the slits.